deepinsight/mxnet-operator/README.md

 ### Requesting a TensorBoard instance

-You can also ask the `TfJob` operator to create a TensorBoard instance to monitor your training.
+You can also ask the `MxJob` operator to create a TensorBoard instance to monitor your training.
 Here are the configuration options for TensorBoard:

 | Name | Description | Required | Default |